Marlboro Music School and Festival: History

-Adolf Busch and his son-in-law Rudolf Serkin moved to Vermont in the 1940s as refugees from the Third Reich (Adolf Busch, who was not Jewish, left Germany as he was in opposition to National Socialist rule.)
-They became close friends of Walter Hendricks, who founded Marlboro College on the site of a former dairy farm.
+Adolf Busch and his son-in-law Rudolf Serkin moved to Vermont in the 1940s as refugees from the Third Reich.
+Busch was not Jewish, but he left Germany due to being in opposition to National Socialist rule.
+They became close friends of Walter F. Hendricks, who founded Marlboro College on the site of a former dairy farm.
 He asked their advice on the formation of a music department.
-On their advice, he recruited Marcel Moyse, Louis Moyse and Blanche Moyse - also refugees, and ill-situated - to Marlboro.
+On their advice, he recruited Marcel Moyse, Louis Moyse and Blanche Moyse – also refugees, and ill-situated – to Marlboro.
 Busch, Serkin, and the Moyse trio are the recognized founders of Marlboro Music, through their association with the college.
 But it was Busch, writes biographer Tully Potter, who provided the first impetus, as he "had long wanted to create an environment in which professional players and rank amateurs could make music together, studying the chamber literature in depth and giving concerts only when and if they wished to do so."
 An attempt to realize this wish came in 1950 with a summer school lasting from July 1–13, with few students, that is "not regarded part of the 'official' Marlboro canon".
 The following year, Busch and Serkin "turned down an invitation to the Edinburgh Festival to concentrate on their own project," says Potter.
 They attracted 54 "participating artists" (students) in what is now recognized as the first Marlboro summer festival.
 After Busch's untimely death on June 9, 1952, Serkin devoted great attention to continuing his beloved father-in-law's work; he became its guiding light for the rest of his life.
 He valued Marlboro's small size and rural environment, inviting colleagues to come to, says Ross, "lose their worldliness, to fall into a slower rhythm."